catmaid/CATMAID/API_CHANGELOG.md

   "partner_ids" parameter is used, the "partner_confidences" parameter allows to specify an individual confidence for each selected partner.

+`POST /{project_id}/skeleton/join`:

+- IDs of the result skeleton and the deleted skeleton are now returned.

 ### Deprecations

 None.